 In Gwynedd, there are three areas, Arfon, Dwyfor and Meirionnydd, where these teams meet on a regular basis.

-The main role of the Health & Social Care Facilitator at these meetings is to ensure Third Sector perspective in discussions and local initiatives.
+The main role of the Health, Social Care and Well-being Facilitator at these meetings is to ensure Third Sector perspective in discussions and local initiatives.
 A report will be presented on new developments or services being provided by third sector organisations in these areas.

-The Facilitator is also a member of the following strategic groups:
+The Health, Social Care and Well-being Facilitator is also a member of many strategic/partnership groups.

-The H&SC Facilitator is also involved with numerous other initiatives and developments within the health, care and wellbeing agenda.
+The Health, Social Care and Well-being Facilitator is also involved with numerous other initiatives and developments within the health, social care and well-being agenda.

-If you want information on any of the above, you are welcome to contact Sioned Larsen on email@example.com
+If you want further information about any area of the work you are welcome to contact Sioned Larsen on email@example.com